 With a 16-inch swath cut and a 40-volt Lithium-ion battery system, the Greenworks 16-inch Cordless Electric Lawn Mower will mow up to 7,000 sq. ft. on a single charge, suiting it perfectly for small- to medium-sized yards.
-The mower features a push-button start and graduated wheel size (6-inch front wheels and 7-inch back wheels) to make maneuvering the mower a snap; plus, it offers both mulching and rear-bagging.
+The quiet-running mower features a push-button start and graduated wheel size (6-inch front wheels and 7-inch back wheels) to make maneuvering the mower a snap.
+Plus, it offers both mulching and rear-bagging.
 Grass-cut height is adjustable from 1-3/4- to 3-3/8-inch, and the mower’s SmartCut technology speeds up the blades when the machine senses thicker-than-average grass.
-At the end of an afternoon’s work, the handle folds down for easy storage, and its G-MAX battery can be charged to use next time or with other G-MAX yard tools.
-Amazon buyers rate the Greenworks mower 4.4 out of 5 stars for quality, the ability to cut easily through dense grass, and for quiet operation.
+At the end of an afternoon’s work, the handle folds down for easy storage, and its G-MAX battery can be charged to use next time (or with other G-MAX yard tools).

 Give away that old gas-guzzling mower, toss out those fuel cans, and throw out that oil-changing pan—you won’t have any need for them when you have the Yard Force 22-inch 3-in-1 Cordless Mower.
 Designed with a generous 22-inch swath cut, the Yard Force will make quick work of larger yards and will mow up to a half-acre of lawn on a single charge.
 The mower comes with two 120-volt lithium-ion batteries (to be used at the same time) for superior turf-cutting power.
-Amazon buyers award this powerful mower an enthusiastic 4.8 stars, citing its self-propulsion (which is rare for electric mowers), high-quality design, and wide swath width.
-This powerful mower comes with a push-button start, single-lever height adjustment from 1½ to 4 inches, and a folding handle for easy storage.
-Rear-bagging, side-discharge, and mulching options are available.
+The mower features self-propulsion (rare for electric mowers), push-button start, single-lever height adjustment from 1-1/2to 4 inches, and a folding handle for easy storage.
+Rear-bagging, side-discharge, and mulching options are also available.